-This option is designed to make it possible to easily upload a TextGrid with simple paired boundaries around each sentence, and receive alignment and formant extraction results.
+This option is designed to make it possible to easily upload a TextGrid with simple paired boundaries around each sentence, and receive alignment and formant extraction results (helpful hints).
 To produce the boundaries annotations:

 - Open the audio file in Praat.
 In the Praat Objects window, click "Annotate", then "To TextGrid".

 - For "Which of these are point tiers?", just leave it blank.
 Click OK.

 - Now highlight both the audio file and the TextGrid file (hold down Cmd or Ctrl on the keyboard).
 Click "View & Edit".

 - Use the mouse to select a sentence or clause, hit Return.
 A pair of boundaries (blue) should appear on either side of your sentence.

 - Transcribe the sentence inside that pair of boundaries

 - Move on to the next sentence and create a pair of boundaries in the same way.
 When finished with the whole audio file, click "File", then "Save TextGrid as..."